sap-tutorials/Tutorials/tutorials/spa-dox-create-decision/spa-dox-create-decision.md

 description: Create a decision to determine the approver of the invoices
 auto_validation: true
 time: 20
-tags: [ tutorial>beginner, software-product>sap-business-technology-platform]
+tags: [ tutorial>beginner, software-product>sap-business-technology-platform ,tutorial>free-tier]
 primary_tag: software-product>sap-process-automation
 ---

 ## Prerequisites
- - Access to a SAP BTP tenant with SAP Process Automation
- - You have created the process, the form to trigger the process and the automation to extract the invoice data
+ - You have [created the process](spa-dox-create-process), the form to trigger the process and the [automation](spa-dox-create-automation) to extract the invoice data

 ## Details
 With a Decision you can include several policies, guidelines, business rules and so on into your process flow.